ethhub-io/ethhub/docs/using-ethereum/running-an-ethereum-node.md

 To run an archive node, enable full synchronization using --sync-mode=FULL, which by default also disables pruning (--pruning-enabled=false).

+**erigon --storage-mode=hrtc**

+Erigon's default mode as of this writing is Full Archive, which is the equivalent of `--storage-mode=hrtc`
 ## Hardware

 A consumer-grade laptop will be enough to run a full node, but not an archive node.
 An archive node does need 2+ TB of disk space, and that disk space cannot be HDD - it must be SSD for both full and archive nodes.
 Light nodes run fine on SD cards and HDDs.